-In particular, before you form your company, you’re going to need a business plan.
+In particular, before you form your company, you’re going to need a business plan, you might want to consider taking up business coaching, they can help you formulate a proper business plan.
 This isn’t written in stone – it’s a living, breathing entity that will evolve along with your company – but you need some sort of strategy (“If we don’t have a plan, we’re no better than the French,” as we English say – words that I feel are as true to today as when they were first intoned deep in the mists of time).

 How much money do you have to start with?
 How much money do you expect to come in the door and in what timeframe?
 How much money do you expect to go out of the door and in what timeframe?
 Someone has to keep track of the purse strings and account for fixed and ongoing expenses like wages, rent, phones, internet, office furniture, general insurance, liability insurance, health insurance, and mayhap special life insurance on the founding partners (if you have partners).

 If you can’t articulate your business plan, you’re in trouble from the start.
 In my case, when I and two friends formed a company back in 2000, I was lucky because – in addition to being technical — one of my partners was great at the business side of things and the other was great at nitty-picky organizational details, thereby leaving me to focus on writing and engineering.